mode51/Tungsten/README.md

 * Tungsten.WPF.Metro - Extends Tungsten.WPF with basic MahApps Accents and Themes

 # Demos
-* Tungsten.IO.Pipes.Standard - A NetStandard wrapper for named pipes (client and server)
+* Tungsten.IO.Pipes.Standard.Demo - Illustrates uses for Tungsten.IO.Pipes (client and server)
 * Tungsten.Demo.Winforms - Uses tasks, Property and Gate to provide a responsive UI while handling background tasks
 * Tungsten.Demo.WPF - Illustrates how to use Tungsten in a WPF application
 * Tungsten.Standard.Demo - Illustrates using some of the features in Tungsten.Standard